LaravelRUS/docs/dusk.md

     $browser->select('size', 'Large');

+You may select a random option by omitting the second parameter:

+    $browser->select('size');

 #### Checkboxes

 To "check" a checkbox field, you may use the `check` method.
 Like many other input related methods, a full CSS selector is not required.
 If an exact selector match can't be found, Dusk will search for a checkbox with a matching `name` attribute: